How to fix a broken bike chain – three methods that are easier than you might think

 How to not break a chain

 While sometimes things just break, you can help prevent a broken chain by keeping your drivetrain clean and lubricated.
 Check out our guide on how to clean a mountain bike for more detailed instructions.
-Lube your chain every few rides or as trail conditions require – check out our pick of the best chain lubes.
+Lube your chain every few rides or as the riding conditions require, for more on lubes, see our best chain lubes guide.
 It's also worth occasionally taking apart the drivetrain for a deep clean – the best degreasers will come in handy here.

-Unless you're running SRAM's fancy new Eagle Transmission drivetrain, it's important to not shift gears when you are really mashing the pedals.
+Unless you're running SRAM's fancy new Eagle Transmission drivetrain which is designed to shift under heavy loads, it's important to not shift gears when you are really mashing the pedals.
 Instead, make sure you are spinning the pedals to relieve tension on the chain when you shift.
 On mountain bike trails, you can read the terrain and plan spots along the trail to shift.
 Rather than trying to shift when powering up a rock garden, instead, do so on a smoother section of trail.

 Like any bike maintenance task, fixing a chain is possible out on the trails, but it can be much easier to do so at home or in a proper workshop.
 Wherever a broken chain occurs though, knowing how to fix it can save you from walking home.